oracle/weblogic-kubernetes-operator/site/apache.md

 ```

 It is sometimes, but rarely, desirable to expose a WebLogic Administration Server host and port through a load balancer to a public network.
-If this is needed, you can customize exposure of the WebLogic Administration Server host and port by `loadBalancerExposeAdminPort property` in the `create-weblogic-domain-inputs.yaml` file.
+If this is needed, you can customize the exposure of the WebLogic Administration Server host and port by using the `loadBalancerExposeAdminPort` property in the `create-weblogic-domain-inputs.yaml` file.

 ```